jayacotton/macro/README.md

 This will create a macro.com file for cp/m.
 This allows you to run macro on cp/m as well as on linux, solaris, windows/cygwin etc.

+TO RUN:
+macro <filename>    the file is assumed to be name.mac toupper name.asm     fix the case of the file text to all upper case. b:asm name          assemble the file. load name.hex        link it up (sorta).

+on linux;

+macro <filename>
+asm8080 (or what ever flavor you want to run) filename.asm -l
+* you now have a filename.hex and a filename.bin